-- 106. When a person does not comply with a s 17B notice within the timeframe, the Commissioner may explore other options to collect the information. - 107.
-These options include: - seeking the information from someone else including a tax agent or another third party (for example, a bank or party to a transaction), which may involve s 17B notices to that person; - applying to the District Court for an order requiring compliance; and - considering a compulsory inquiry before a District Court Judge or the Commissioner. - The extent to which any those options are explored or utilised depends on the facts 108. and circumstances of each case. - 109.
+- 108. These options include: - seeking the information from someone else including a tax agent or another third party (eg, a bank or party to a transaction), which may involve s 17B notices to that person; - applying to the District Court for an order requiring compliance; and - considering a compulsory inquiry before a District Court Judge or the Commissioner. - 109.
+The extent to which any those options are explored or utilised depends on the facts and circumstances of each case. - 110.
 Applications for a District Court order and compulsory inquiries are discussed further below.